 - Configured Virtual Machines

-Field Description Storage A location in the cloud where you want to store the snapshots.
-You cannot change the storage later.
+Field Description Storage Region where you want to store the snapshots.
+You cannot change storage later.
 Administrative Group Phoenix lets you create a group for better management of resources.
-For example, you can create an administrative group for all virtual machines with Windows 8 as the guest operating system.
+For example, you can create an administrative group for all virtual machines with Linux as the guest operating system.
 Later, you can directly access all servers using the administrative group page.

 In this field, you can:

 - Choose an existing administrative group, or

 - You can create a new administrative group

 - In the Name field, enter Linux Virtual Machines

 - In the Description field, enter an administrative group for all virtual machines with Linux Guest OS.

 After you provide a name and description for the administrative group, click Save.
 After you click Save, the configuration wizard reappears with the group you created as an option for you to select.